-In the event of oversubscription in any of the above criteria, the local governing board will take those children whose home address is nearest to the school first.
-This will be determined by the local authority's computerised geo-coded mapping system, measuring distance of up to three decimal places in a straight line from the centre point of the home property to the school's main designated front gate.
+Where the point of oversubscription is reached within any of the above criteria, the school will take those children whose home address is nearest to the school first.
+This will be determined by the local authority's computerised mapping system, measuring distance of up to three decimal places in a straight line from the centre point of the home property to the school's main designated front gate.
 Blocks of flats will be treated as equidistant from the school.
 Where there is equal distance then lots will be drawn (see section 5.
 Tiebreaker).